 Here’s UCF’s space helmet from 2017 next to the helmet Purdue dropped today.
 I’m just astounded that a team would so obviously rip off such an original design pic.twitter.com/hsAsb25bZl— Christian Simmons (@ByCASimmons) October 7, 2019

 Really?
 The moon has a copyright now?
 You can rip off how the surface of the moon looks?
-I check with our resident almost lawyer on staff in Jumboheroes and he confirmed that the moon is not, indeed copywritten.
+I checked with our resident almost lawyer on staff in Jumboheroes and he confirmed that the moon is not, indeed copywritten.
 If the Tick taught us anything the moon says “CHA” not “UCF” thanks to the efforts of Chairface Chippendale:

 This has not stopped a Twitter feud from erupting between Purdue faithful and Central Florida faithful: